-The profile.local file extends the LD\LIBRARY\PATH, sets TNS\ADMIN, and extends the PATH.
+The profile.local file extends the LD_LIBRARY_PATH, sets TNS_ADMIN, and extends the PATH.
 This file is read when the server boots.

-- 9 Ensure that the exports in the profile.local file are always valid. - 10 Copy the classes12.jar and ojdbc14.jar and ojdbc5.jar or ojdbc6.jar to the Identity Manager classes directory.
+- 9 Ensure that the exports in the profile.local file are always valid. - 10 Copy the appropriate jar files to the Identity Manager classes directory.
 These .jar files are supplied with the Instant Client.